csh1603/csh1603/README.md

 Welcome to my **GitHub** page!<br>
 My name is **Seunghyun Cho** and you can call me **Amy** :)<br>
-I am currently a student at Ewha Womans University, majoring in Cyber Security🔒.<br>
+I am currently a grad student at Purdue University, majoring in Cyber Security🔒.<br>

 Feel free to look at my page and if you have any questions, don't hesitate to get in touch with me!